zinichakraborty/bootcampexercises-f23/exer5/README.md

 To run your code locally, run `npm start` in command *line* or terminal in that folder.
 Right now you should be seeing a bunch of stuff that React has naturally displayed whenever you initialize a React app.
 You can ignore everything they have given except `index.js` and `App.js`.
 The `index.js` file is what you are actually seeing when you run `npm start`, and there is only an App component being displayed.
 The code for what the App component displays is in `App.js`.
 In `App.js` you will display your frontend code.

 To get started, create a `pages`, `server`, and `components` folder within `src`.
+Move the `components` folder into `pages`.
 In the `pages` folder, create four pages titled `red.js`, `gold.js`, `blue.js`, and `green.js` for each line.
 Each of these pages should have all the code they display inside a single function that returns everything inside a divider, and can be exported, so we are treating them as components, such as below:

 ```
 function Gold() {